Ajay-056/GraphQL-Demo/README.md

-# lco-graphql
+# GraphQL Demo

-A standard babel setup
-Starter project setup for upcoming crash courses
+A demo application for learning GraphQL !!!